 Snoring during pregnancy can be quite embarrassing.
-But don’t you worry as it’s quite normal and almost 1/4th of women experience it.
+But don’t worry, as it’s quite normal and almost 1/4th of women experience it.
 It usually begins in the third trimester and goes away after you deliver.
-It also signifies a medical condition hence discuss with your gynaecologist during your next visit.
+It also signifies a medical condition, so discuss this with your gynaecologist during your next visit.

 Have you ever wondered why pregnant women snore?
 Following are some of the common causes of snoring during pregnancy: